 Description

 Making authentic Thai yellow curry paste is more simple than it sounds.
-The bright yellow color with the bold taste of the curry paste requires a few aromatic spices, fragrant herbs, and Thai seasonings will give your homemade paste the most delicious and fresh paste for your Thai curry recipes.
+The bright yellow color with the bold taste of the curry paste requires a few aromatic spices, fragrant herbs, and Thai seasonings to give your homemade paste the most delicious and fresh for your Thai curry recipes.

 Ingredients